ververica/flink-sql-cookbook/aggregations-and-analytics/10/10_hopping_time_windows.md

 > :bulb: This example will show how to calculate a moving average in real-time using a `HOP` window.

-The source table (`server_logs`) is backed by the [`faker` connector](https://flink-packages.org/packages/flink-faker), which continuously generates rows in memory based on Java Faker expressions.
+The source table (`bids`) is backed by the [`faker` connector](https://flink-packages.org/packages/flink-faker), which continuously generates rows in memory based on Java Faker expressions.

 In one of our previous recipes we've shown how you can [aggregate time series data](../01/01_group_by_window_tvf.md) using `TUMBLE`.
 To display every 30 seconds the moving average of bidding prices per currency per 1 minute, we will use the built-in `HOP` [function](https://ci.apache.org/projects/flink/flink-docs-stable/docs/dev/table/sql/queries/window-agg/).